GO TO TOP

 There are many genealogy libraries across the country.
 One famous one is the Mormon (LDS) library in Salt Lake City, UT.
 You can try your local phone book to see if there is a branch near you.
 Presently they are on the internet and you can search for records.
 Mid-Continent in Independence, MO is a very good one and my personal favorite.
 It has census records for all states and county histories for many.
 It too is on the internet.
 At your local library ask for the genealogy and local history section.
 It may have a few books, an entire room, or entire floor in the facility.
 Ask if they have obituaries or newspapers on microfilm.
 Some have a card catalog or information on computer.
 If it is a large facility ask for a tour.
 Always ask for help because in most cases it will not be offered and you will not know what is there unless you ask.

 These records are available at libraries through inter-library loan, through library subscriptions to Ancestry or you can purchase your own.
 Remember not all the information may be correct.
-Children living in the household may be "farm help", or cousins, nephews etc. and not all immediate family may be listed, since they may be hired out as "farm help" or "domestic servent".
+Children living in the household may be "farm help", or cousins, nephews etc. and not all immediate family may be listed, since they may be hired out as "farm help" or "domestic servant".
 Be sure to reference the date, location, page number and line number.

 Many County courthouses will allow you to look up records yourself.
 Be sure to get copies of everything.
-In many states some the Birth and Death records are available at the State Department of Vital Records and not from the county.
+In many states, some of the Birth and Death records are available at the State Department of Vital Records and not from the county.
 Many states charge a search fee to do a search.
 Remember it is the search you are paying for not the document.
 The more information you put on the application increases your success.
 In Missouri they began in 1910.
 Some prior to that is available at the County courthouse.

 This is a big one.
 You can save time by looking at your local library to see if they have any cemetery books other's have written.
 But I highly encourage visiting the cemetery to see for yourself.
 If you are lucky to have a marker placed at the site with dates on it, great!
 Once you find the relative, look at the surrounding area for other relatives.
 If it is a small family plot record all the markers.
 You can put all your cemetery records in a database file which will alphabetize them for future research.
 If you can't make it to the cemetery, I highly recommend Find a Grave.